computer-virus/WulffrithLauncher/Readme.md

 As of writing this, I'm the only one working on code for this project.
 My friend has given me his suggestions in regards to the UI and features, many of which you'll see on the roadmap.
 If you're interested in aiding me in the project, you can contact @computer_virus. on Discord or through this repository.
+I'll let you know when I plan to start working on this again and we can start on some stuff.

 ### Future Projects
 I do not currently plan on making many more publicly available projects for a while as I am currently going through post-secondary.